Furry Weekend Atlanta FAQ

 Are memberships included in the price of the dealer’s table?

 No memberships are included in the price of your dealer table.
 You must purchase a membership separate of a dealer’s table.
 You and all assistants must have a membership to sell in the Dealers’ Den.

 Is electricity available in the Dealers’ Den?

 The short answer is yes.
 However, power availability is limited.
-Because of costs, we will be charging for electricity and to cut the number of spots that we have.
-Access to electricity will now cost $10 per dealer.
+Because of costs, we must charge for electricity and limit the number of spots that we have.
+Access to electricity will now cost $25 per dealer.
 Also, we are asking everyone to state why the need electricity.
 Electricity will not be given on a solely first come, first served basis.
 If you must have electricity to run your business, we want to make sure you can get it.
 So, it will be prioritized in that way.
 First, the people that must have to conduct business will be given access.
 Next the people that use it for a legitimate business activity will be given spots.
 Finally, if there are any left, it will be given to the rest of the people.
 You must request (and pay) for electricity up front.
-By March 1st, 2015 you will be notified if you got a powered spot.
+Subject to change, by February 1st, 2016 you will be notified if you got a powered spot.
 If you didn’t, you will get a refund of your power charge.
-If, after not getting power, you decide that you can’t sell, you will have up to March 8th, 2015 to get a full refund.
+If, after not getting power, you decide that you can’t sell, you will have up to February 8th, 2016 to get a full refund.
 To make life easier, we will offer, as we do in the artist alley, a communal power strip that can be used by anyone for legitimate business needs.
-You won’t be able to charge your phone or laptop on it, but if you need to scan or laminate something, it’ll be available.
-Please don’t lie to us to try to push your way up the list.
-If you request power and mis-state the reason why, it will affect you getting a table in the future with us.
+You won’t be able to charge your phone or laptop on it, but if you need to scan or laminate something, it will be available.
+Please do not misstate your needs to us to try to push your way up the list.
+If you request power and misstate the reason why, it will affect you getting a table in the future with us.

 Is wireless internet available in the Dealers’ Den?